 Patients with AF have a higher risk of suffering strokes caused by thromboembolism.

-In every patient with AF, risk of stroke should be calculated in order to decide the necessity of antithrombotic therapy.
-To do so, the CHA2DS2-VASc score is recommended for assessment of stroke risk within a year.
+In every patient with AF, irrespective of whether the AF pattern is paroxysmal, persistent, or permanentrisk of stroke should be calculated in order to decide the necessity of anticoagulant therapy 1 3.

 Treatment of Acute Episode of Atrial Fibrillation